 7 percent of newborns are underweight.

-Only around 74 percent of the population has access to an immediately available running water supply.
-At least via springs and wells within a maximum distance of 30 minutes or supplied water, 91% of the population is supplied with largely clean drinking water.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 97%.
+About 88 percent of the population has access to an immediately available, running drinking water supply.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 96% of the population is supplied with largely clean drinking water.
+The population is thus better served than average.
+In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98%.
 Only in a few countries does the proportion fall below 10%.